M0315G/Algorithms/README.md

 - [x] Median of Medians Algorithm
 - [x] Matrix Chain Multiplication
 - [x] Strassen's Matrix Multiplication
+- [x] 0/1 Knapsack using Branch and Bound
 - [ ] Travelling Salesman problem

 Many more to be added soon